WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Evaluation

 The results of this optimization are highlighted in \autoref{tab:evaluation}, where we can see that the usage of lemmas always reduces the runtime to less than a day.
-It may however happen that the solver is not able to apply any of the user-defined lemmas, as it is the case for queries 5-6 (marked with --).
+It may however happen that the solver is not able to apply any of the user-defined lemmas, as it is the case for queries \#5 and \#6 (marked with --).
 In such cases no performance improvement can be obtained.
 For the queries marked with~$\star$, we automatically extracted a lemma from an attack trace discovered by \theframework{} and confirmed that it can be used by successive runs of the solver.
-The extraction of lemmas from traces could allow us to create a library of reachable browser configurations that can be used to improve the resolution time of new queries.
-We leave the creation of this library and the definition of a methodology to generate generic lemmas as future work.
+The extraction of lemmas from traces has several benefits: on the one hand, it allows to quickly test for the absence of a known attack after applying a fix to the model; on the other hand, it allow us to add new reachable browser configurations to our library of lemmas.
+Since these configurations represent the preconditions for the execution of a specific attack, the extraction of additional lemmas augments our counter example pipeline with a method to quickly discover novel attacks assuming known preconditions.
+We leave the extension of this library and the definition of a methodology to generate generic lemmas as future work.

-\paragraph{Configurable inlining of auxiliary relations} Our model relies on a \texttt{Reachable} relation that models state transitions, a \texttt{ScriptState} relation that models scripts knowledge, and multiple auxiliary relations that are used within \texttt{Reachable} to, \eg, recursively update the DOM.